Updated April 24, 2025 10:39 AM PT

 Truist offers a range of personal banking services, including four checking accounts, a prepaid money account, and a range of savings and money market accounts.

-Truist's checking accounts, including Dimension Checking, Truist Bright Checking, and Truist Fundamental Checking all have a minimum opening deposit of $50 and monthly fees ranging from $5 to $20.
+Truist's checking accounts, including Dimension Checking, Truist Bright Checking, and Truist Fundamental Checking all have a minimum opening deposit of $50 and a monthly service fee ranging from $5 to $20.
 [1]

 However, it's possible to waive those fees on the first two by maintaining specific balances or meeting other requirements.

-They also have a fee-free student checking account for students under 23, with mobile banking access.
+They also have a free checking account for students under 23, with mobile banking access.

 If you're in the market for a loan, Truist offers a variety of those too.
 You can take out a home or auto loan, a line of credit, and boat and RV loans, as well as other personal loans.
 Truist also offers investing and retirement accounts.